mehdidevops2030/project_tech/README.md

 # project_tech
-To created a cluster using Terraform  i used this files  main.tf and varibale.tf to create the cluster copy this two files do the changes like region and credentails . terraform init terraform plan
+To create a cluster using Terraform  i used this files  main.tf and varibale.tf copy this two files do the changes like region and credentails . terraform init terraform plan